robenkleene/collections/cards/roben-kleene.md

 # Roben Kleene

-- **In title case, what are the three types of words that are capitalized?** 1.
-Nouns, 2.
-Other major words, 3.
-Words with four or more letters.
-- **In title case, what type of words should not be capitalized?** Minor words with three or less letters.
 - **When was the first iPhone announced?** January 9th, 2007
 - **When was the first iPhone released?** June 29th, 2007
 - **When was the first iPad announced?** January 27, 2010